 The OTA app. . .
 READ ON »

 Posted July 12, 2012 at 09:00 pm by Will Verduzco

 Just about three months ago, we brought you news that the Team Win Recovery Project had received a massive update to version 2.1.
 April’s release largely heralded the start of a new age in recoveries—where one would no longer have to deal with cumbersome menus, instead interacting with a very user-friendly GUI.

 It wasn’t simply about the GUI either.
 In addition to bringing an unrivaled level of UI polish, TWRP 2.1 offered users many advanced features such as update.zip queuing, a basic file manager, and dual storage support for Nandroid backups.
 Additionally, TWRP added support for the open source scripting engine OpenRecoveryScript, which works in conjunction with the pr. . .
 READ ON »

-Posted June 16, 2012 By: Conan Troutman
+Posted June 16, 2012 at 11:00 am by Conan Troutman

 Audio latency has always been an issue for Android, not a massive deal breaker of an issue for the average user, but an issue none the less—especially for those of us who use applications such as VoIP clients or emulated instruments.
 For those unaware of the problem, audio latency is the delay between an audio event being triggered and the sound emerging from the speaker.
 For example, if you press a key on a piano application and notice a delay between touching the screen and hearing the sound, that’s latency.